github-changelog-generator/github-changelog-generator/README.md

 Changelog generation has never been so easy.

-**Fully automate changelog generation** - This script automatically generate change-log from your tags, issues and merged pull-requests from your project's **Github issue tracker**.
+**Fully automate changelog generation** - This gem generate change log file based on tags, issues and merged pull requests from **Github issue tracker**.
+This generator complies all [change log format guidelines](http://keepachangelog.com/).

 ## Installation